NiloyKumarKundu/MCP-Server-From-Scratch/README.md

 # MCP-Server-From-Scratch

 A comprehensive learning repository for understanding and implementing Model Context Protocol (MCP) servers from the ground up.
-This repository contains all the essential files, examples, and documentation needed to master MCP server development.
+This repository contains all the essential files, examples, and documentation needed to master MCP server development using the **FastMCP library**.

 ## 📚 What You'll Learn